StarRocks/starrocks/docs/en/loading/minio.md

 #### Check load progress

-You can query the progress of INSERT jobs from the [`information_schema.loads`](../reference/information_schema/loads.md) view.
+You can query the progress of INSERT jobs from the [`loads`](../reference/information_schema/loads.md) view in the StarRocks Information Schema.
 This feature is supported from v3.1 onwards.
 Example:

 ```SQL
 SELECT * FROM information_schema.loads ORDER BY JOB_ID DESC;